pierrehub2b/actiontestscript/README.md

 Tests scripts are defined by a sequence of 'actions' executed on web or desktop application.
 Scripts written in ATS are converted into java classes and then executed using Selenium and TestNG frameworks.

+Only following browsers are available for the moment with ATS : *Chrome, Edge, Firefox and Opera*.

 ## Getting Started

 Here is a simple example of ATS script :